-And while most phones in Samsung’s Galaxy lineup are available worldwide, its upcoming folding flagship may be a little more difficult to come by.
-A representative with Samsung told Gizmodo UK, “The foldable device will launch by the first half of 2019 in select markets.
+Previously, a Samsung representative was quoted as saying, “the foldable device will launch by the first half of 2019 in select markets.
 We are currently ready for its mass production and expecting at least 1 million units to be produced.”

 Infinity Flex Display

-Samsung offered a first look at the new phone at the conference.
+What do we know about the amazing folding screen?
+Samsung offered a first look at the new phone at its 2018 developer conference.
 It was mostly hidden from view, but we were able to see the foldable part in action with the screen.

 The new display that will make the folding smartphone possible is called the Infinity Flex Display, and it has taken seven years to develop, according to Samsung’s senior vice president of visual research and development, Hark-sang Kim.